-Welcome, new skiers and snowboarders, to the world of skiing and snowboarding!
+Welcome to the world of skiing and snowboarding!
 We know learning any new sport can be intimidating, but it can be especially so with skiing.
 That's why we're so hoppy to be sharing our Frog Family expertise!
 Once you've decided to make a family ski trip, one of the big decisions involves equipment.
 It can be a bit overwhelming to think of everything you need, let alone decide whether you should rent or buy.
-If you have snowboarders, there are slightly different equipment and considerations.
-Today we're leaping into the discussion of whether to rent of buy ski equipment.
-We'll also offer trusted tips, plus a list of other gear and clothing you'll want to get for your getaway!
+Don't fret, frog friends!
+We're here to help.
+We've got trusted tips to help you decide whether to rent or buy ski equipment.
+Before we hop to it, we should also mention that we're now selling Epic Passes, the Ikon Pass and hotels to save you some green on your next ski trip.

-If it is one of your first few times on the mountain, then you should definitely rent equipment, and here’s why.
-You can get familiar with the equipment and learn what you like or don’t like.
-If you find a ski boot that is really comfortable or a ski that makes it all seem easier, then you can go out and purchase that brand or style because you have had a chance to demo it and compare it to other rentals you might have used.
+If you're brand new, we highly recommend you rent ski equipment.
+Even if you've been skiing a few times, it's probably better to rent.
+By renting, you can get familiar with the equipment and learn what you like or don’t like prior to actually making that large purchase.
+If you find a rental ski boot that is really comfortable or a rental ski that makes it all seem easier, then you might decide to go out and purchase that brand or style.
+This way, you will have a chance to demo gear and make comparisons.
 Many ski resorts and rental shops have demo shops for just that reason.
+At Vail Resorts, you can swap out equipment as the conditions change or if you want to try a new demo.
+We love that flexibility with rentals.

 On the other hand, if you will be making several ski trips each year and can drive to a ski resort, bringing your own equipment has its advantages.
-It is nice to be familiar and comfortable with how it performs.
-You do not have to wait in any lines to rent, you know how your equipment works for you and fits, and you don’t have the rental expense associated with skiing.
-With your own skis and an Epic Pass or other multi-day lift ticket in hand, you are ready to hit the slopes without any stops.
+It's nice to be familiar and comfortable with how it performs.
+You don't have to wait in line and pay for rental equipment.
+With your own skis and an Epic Pass, Ikon Pass or other multi-day lift tickets in hand, you are ready to hit the slopes without any stops.
 Plus, if you want to try out a new ski or adjust to changing conditions, the option to demo something different is there.

 If you are going to rent, one way to save money with rentals is to reserve in advance.
-Sometimes you can get preseason pricing for a midseason trip if you book early enough.
+Sometimes you can get pre-season pricing for a mid-season trip if you book early enough.
 When you book your trip, consider any rentals or lessons you need.
+We recommend renting in advance to save time.
+You can rent junior skis, sport skis, performance skis, helmets and more!
+Always opt to protect your noggin!
+Many ski resorts have expanded their ski delivery services.
+If that interests you, you might be able to skip a visit to the shop entirely!

-Here Is What You Need Whether You Rent or Buy Ski Equipment
+What You Need Whether You Rent or Buy Ski and Snowboard Equipment

-When you go to the rental shop, you will want to pick up skis, poles, and boots.
+When you go to the rental shop, you will want to pick up skis, poles and boots.
 Be sure to get a helmet!
-The shop employees will help you find the right sizes and fit.
+The shop employees will help you find the right size and fit.
 They will set the bindings for your weight and skiing ability.
-That way your beginner settings will help skis pop off more easily if you fall so you don’t get hurt.
+That way, your beginner settings will help skis pop off more easily if you fall so you don’t get hurt.
 The advantage to renting is that everything is set up and customized for you and your level that day.
 If you discover that you love skiing and want to ski more often, then you can look into purchasing.
-But in the beginning it just doesn’t make sense to buy until you get a feel for what you like and know that you will use it.
+But in the beginning, it just doesn’t make sense to buy until you get a feel for what you like and know that you will use it.

 The best plan for new skiers is to rent equipment.
-Kids are growing by leaps and bounds, so you may not want to invest in purchasing any equipment for them until you know they like the sport, you can get a sense of their skiing style and you know they aren’t going to jump over to snowboarding the week after you get them skis.
-If you have several children who want to ski, consider buying equipment that you know can be handed down to younger siblings.
+Kids grow fast, so you may not want to invest in purchasing equipment.
+Give it some time so you'll know if they like the sport and get a sense of their skiing style.
+They may also switch from skiing to snowboarding.
+If you have several children who want to ski, consider buying equipment that can be handed down to younger siblings.

 Whether you rent or bring your own equipment, kids need boots, skis, a helmet and maybe poles.
+Snowboarders need a snowboard, boots and helmet.
 Young and new skiers may not need poles.
 Check with the ski school.
 If you do decide to purchase new skis, you will also need to purchase bindings and have them attached, so be sure to get those if you are purchasing.

 Equipment for Snowboarders

 Snowboarders need a snowboard, snowboard boots (which are completely different from ski boots) and a helmet.
 It is a smart investment to purchase some other safety equipment.
-Wrist guards (there are gloves with built-in wrist guards) and some body armor to protect tailbones, hips, and other parts can mean the difference from popping back up virtually pain free after a fall or causing some real damage like a wrist fracture or very bruised bottoms.
+You can purchase wrist guards (there are gloves with built-in wrist guards).
+Wearing wrist guards and body armor to protect wrists, tailbones, hips and other parts can mean the difference from popping back up virtually pain-free after a fall or causing some real damage, such as a wrist fracture or very bruised bottom.

 If you are buying, know that a brand-new snowboard will need bindings.
 Some bindings are easier to get in and out of than others.
 Make it easy on yourself or your tadpoles by buying easy-entry bindings that are easier to click in and out of.
-The right bindings can save a lot of time and frustration when strapping back in after getting off the lift or gondola.
-No sitting in the cold snow getting reconnected.
-It’s go time, adrenaline is pumping, and nobody likes to wait another five minutes for the boarder who can’t get strapped in efficiently.
+The correct bindings can save a lot of time and frustration when strapping back in after getting off of the lift or gondola.
+There's no sitting for a while in the cold snow getting reconnected.
+(Nobody likes to wait for the boarder who can’t get strapped in efficiently.)

 Tips for Whether You Rent or Buy Ski Equipment